elyubich/elyubich.github.io/_pages/research.md

 ### [Transitional Costs and the Decline of Coal: Worker-Level Evidence](/files/coal_transition.pdf)
 with Jonathan Colmer, Eleanor Krause, and John Voorheis.

-The outside options available to workers critically determine the transitional costs of labor demand shocks.
-Using comprehensive administrative data, we examine the worker-level effects of the decline of coal -- a regionally concentrated labor demand shock that reduced employment by more than 50% between 2011 and 2021.
-We show that coal workers experienced very large, persistent earnings losses compared to similar workers less connected to coal.
-In contrast to worker-level analyses of labor demand shocks in more spatially diffuse industries, we show that non-employment is an important margin through which adjustment operates.
-Workers also earn substantially lower earnings when employed.
-Moving between industries or regions does little to mitigate losses.
-Instead, we observe significant increases in SSDI receipt.
-Our findings suggest that transitional costs are higher in regionally concentrated industries when skills do not easily transfer across sectors.
+Workers’ outside options play a central role in determining the transitional costs of labor demand shocks.
+Using comprehensive administrative data, we examine the worker-level effects of the decline of coal -- a regionally concentrated labor demand shock that reduced coal sector employment by more than 50 percent between 2011 and 2021.
+We show that coal workers experienced large and persistent earnings losses compared to similar workers with less or no connection to coal.
+Unlike worker-level analyses of labor demand shocks in more spatially diffuse industries, we find that non-employment is an important margin of adjustment.
+When employed, coal workers earn substantially lower wages than prior to coal’s decline.
+Sectoral or regional mobility does little to mitigate these losses, while SSDI receipt increases substantially.
+Our findings suggest that transitional costs are higher in geographically concentrated industries when skills do not easily transfer across sectors.

 ### [The Census Environmental Impacts Frame](/files/EIF.pdf)
 with John Voorheis, Jonathan Colmer, Kendall Houghton, Mary Munro, Cameron Scalera, and Jennifer Withrow